Kash0321/bulma-clean-theme/README.md

 **New in 0.4**

 The tabs gets its content from a data file in your site's `_data` directory.
-Simply set the name of your data file in the page's menubar setting in the frontmatter.
+Simply set the name of your data file in the page's menubar setting in the front matter.

 ```yaml
 title: Page with tabs